Are You Holding a Geode? Tips on How To Spot Them

 surface outside of geode rocks identification

-Besides knowing the locality of where your potential geode came from, the next most important thing to pay attention to when trying to figure out if the rock you have in your hand is a geode or not, is to simply inspect the outside of the geode.
+Besides knowing the locality of where your potential geode came from, the next most important thing to pay attention to are the outside features of the stone.

-1. Geodes will typically not present with a smooth outside surface.
-What you’ll typically find on a geode is a bumpy, uneven surface.
+1. You’ll typically find a bumpy, uneven surface.
 Sometimes you can even find them with nodule like bumps on the outside surface.
 If it’s smooth, then most likely what you have is not a geode.

-2. Geodes are almost always spherical in shape, meaning they will almost always be round.
+2. They’re almost always spherical in shape.
 So if what you have is a triangular or pointy specimen, then most likely it is not a geode.

 Cracking Open Your Geodes